tmotjope/CustomDrop/README.md

 # CustomDrop

-Custom Dropdown filter is jquery plugin that allows you to add a filterable dropdown your within your html.
+Custom Dropdown filter is jquery plugin that allows you to add a filterable dropdown within your html.

 # Basic Usage
 html